MehulGoel1/Environment_Sound_Classifier/README.md

 # Environment_Sound_Classifier

 The project is built to classify environment sounds in real-time, by taking intermittent audio input of 5 second samples and processing them in multiple threads.
-The classification is done using the SVM classifier with "rbf" kernel, which was trained on Acoustic and Spectrogram Image features.
+The classification is done using a Support vector machine (SVM) classifier with "rbf" kernel, which was trained on Acoustic and Spectrogram Image features.

 Dataset used for this project was ESC-10.